JoinColony/colonyNetwork/docs/_Interface_IMetaColony.md

 ### `deprecateGlobalSkill`

-Mark a global skill as deprecated which stops new tasks and payments from using it
+Mark a global skill as deprecated which stops new tasks and payments from using it.

-*Note: Calls `IColonyNetwork.deprecateSkill`*
+*Note: Calls `IColonyNetwork.deprecateSkill`.*

 **Parameters**